zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Gamini refusals, knowing the doctrine and making a decision.

 [APZ 168.2] (#apz168 .2) {#apz168 .2 .ref .apz} "Monk Thinking in Hamakal
-Thinking is what to think about,” what to look like?
+Thinking is what to think about," what to look like?
 What determines is that all the editors do to do is unreal (here (12-17) 4 Should be used from where all go) A doctrine born for some reason Adda decides to look at it all in order to ruin Bhikhu, who think to be prophesies.
 All Time
 (14-2) 5 (i) shall be used up to four other matters.)
-“Hikmennah” is three disciplins.
+"Hikmennah" is three disciplins.
 HIGH HIGH HEARTINA HIGH Pickers are precepts.
 These three precepts are remembrance: (2-4) 1 (ii) From the end of the 2 month to the end of the day) Stay there.

-[APZ 168.3] (#apz168 .3) {#apz168 .3 .ref .apz} "Know”
+[APZ 168.3] (#apz168 .3) {#apz168 .3 .ref .apz} "Know"
 Ragaya's extinguisher is Shanthia, used in the 1st month of Dheshaya's Mohe (3-9) Must.)
 Looking forward to knowing that all the collectors will be in the assembly.
 Decisions